 In collaboration with the Tohuku University at Japan, Kumar Lab designed a field experiment that highlighted the need for heterogeneity.
 Ground robots do not have the same payload limitations as quadrotors, and they are therefore able to carry larger sensor payloads, maintain tethered communication links, and operate for longer periods of time.
 However, quadrotors provide mobility and observational capabilities unavailable to ground robots.
 So, to build a rich 3D representation of the environment, they leveraged the advantages of each platform, and in doing so mitigated the platform limitations.

 During the experiment, three different research platforms were used.
 The first platform is a ground robot equipped with an onboard sensing suite that enables the generation of dense 3D maps.
-The vehicle is teleoperated through the multi floor environment while simultaneously collecting sensor data.
+The vehicle is teleoperated through the multi-floor environment while simultaneously collecting sensor data.
 After the operators identify locations in the environment that are inaccessible to the ground platform, a second ground platform equipped with an automated helipad is teleoperated to these locations and carries a quadrotor robot equipped with onboard sensing that is able to remotely open and close the helipad and autonomously take off and land from the helipad.

 On-site, they realized that in complex environments like the earthquake-damaged buildings in Sendai, the appearance of the environment drastically changed from its original structure.
 Our earlier aerial navigation approach that utilized certain assumptions that are specific to man-made indoor environments would have failed and so they designed a new quadrotor platform equipped with an IMU, Hokuyo laser scanner (provided by AStuff), stereo cameras, pressure altimeter, magnetometer and GPS receiver.
 The aim was to utilize the information from multiple sensors to ensure that even if a subset of the sensors were to fail, the performance of the overall system would not be seriously compromised.

-They proposed a novel modular and extensible approach to integrate noisy measurements from multiple heterogeneous sensors that yield either absolute or relative observations at different and varying time intervals, and to provide smooth and globally consistent estimates of position in real time for autonomous flight.
+They proposed a novel modular and extensible approach to integrate noisy measurements from multiple heterogeneous sensors that yield either absolute or relative observations at different and varying time intervals and to provide smooth and globally consistent estimates of position in real time for an autonomous flight.
 Through large-scale indoor and outdoor autonomous flight experiments, they demonstrated that the fusion of measurements from multiple sensors increases the system robustness.

 For their new multi-sensor quadrotor platform, they did challenging testing in an industrial complex.
 The testing site spanned across a variety of environments, including outdoor open spaces, densely filled trees, cluttered building areas, and indoor environments.
 The MAV is autonomously controlled using the onboard state estimates.
 The total flight time was approximately 8 minutes, and the vehicle traveled 445 meters with an average speed of 1.5 m/s.
 As shown in the map-aligned trajectory, during the experiment, frequent sensor failures occurred, indicating the necessity of multi-sensor fusion.
 The global x, y and yaw error is bounded by GPS measurement, without which the error would have grown unboundedly.
 This matches the observability analysis results.
 It should be noted that the error on body frame velocity does not grow, regardless of the availability of GPS.

 They are planning to utilize their new multi-sensor quadrotor platform for robust navigation, mapping, and inspection in a variety of indoor and outdoor environments, including tunnel-like environments, densely cluttered industrial buildings, and other critical infrastructures.
-This opens up applications in a wider domain, which includes inspection both interior and exterior cracks for a dam.
+This opens up applications in a wider domain, which includes inspection of both interior and exterior cracks for a dam.